juhasev/sample-ninja-help/member-app-refer-a-friend-settings.md

 #### Upload background image
 The recommended background image size is 900 x 300 pixels.
 We recommend that you do not place any text directly on your background image, but let **SampleNinja** overlay the text.
 This is the minimum requirement if your **Sub Panel** is multilingual. **SimpleNinja** overlays the text using the correct **Locale** and **Language**.
 You can use **PNG** image to achieve transparency and can also use **SVG** images for indefinite scalability as well as sharpness on high resolution screens.

 To upload an alternate image, simply click on the upload icon at the bottom right.

-You can adjust the margins and force the text elements to appear horizontally in certain areas.
+> **TIP:** Use the sliders below to set margins for your text block.
+You can use the margins to prevent text from overlapping features on the background image.

-> **IMPORTANT** We recommend using the least amount of spacing and keeping your messaging short.
+> **IMPORTANT** We recommend using the least amount of margins and keeping your messaging short.
 This is to ensure that all the text fits on a mobile phone screen!

 > **NOTE** You cannot have different images for different locales.